mehulagg/gitlab_test/doc/administration/custom_hooks.md

 Follow the steps below to set up a custom hook for a
 repository:

-1. Pick a project that needs a custom Git hook.
-1. On the GitLab server, navigate to the project's repository directory.
-   For an installation from source the path is usually `/home/git/repositories/<group>/<project>.git`.
-For Omnibus installs the path is usually `/var/opt/gitlab/git-data/repositories/<group>/<project>.git`.
+1. Find that project's path on the GitLab server, by navigating to the ** Admin area > Projects**.
+From there, select the project for which you would like to add a hook.
+You can find the path to the project's repository under **Gitaly relative path** on that page.
 1. Create a new directory in this location called `custom_hooks`.
 1. Inside the new `custom_hooks` directory, create a file with a name matching the hook type.
 For a pre-receive hook the file name should be `pre-receive`